On this page:

 FDEC n means show results with n digits after the decimal point.

-FDEC -n means show results with n digits before the decimal point.
+FDEC -n means show results with at least n digits before the decimal point (adding leading zeros if necessary).

 FDEC 0 means show numbers without decimal digits (that is, rounded to integer).